ERMI-Software/ermi-file-format/README.md

 **Payer** - The payer is the person or legal entity initiating a transaction.

-**Beneficiary** - The receiving is the person or legal entity receiving a payment.
+**Beneficiary** - The beneficiary is the person or legal entity receiving a payment.

-**Transaction Information** - the facts of the payment, such as amount, currency, time and status.
+**Transaction Information** - the facts of the transaction, such as amount, currency, time and status.

 **Account Information** - the specific accounts used by the beneficiary and the payer for this transaction